dart-lang/site-www/src/codelabs/async-await/index.md

 two states: uncompleted or completed.

 {{ site.alert.note }}
-'Uncompleted' is a special term in Dart referring to the state of a future before it has produced a result.
+'Uncompleted' is a Dart term referring to the state of a future before it has produced a result.
 {{ site.alert.end }}